-During the three and six months ended June 30, 2022, the Company recorded a non-cash asset impairment charge of \$0.4 million to reduce the carrying value of property and equipment to its estimated fair value.
+During the three and nine months ended September 30, 2022, the Company recorded a non-cash asset impairment charge of \$0.0 and \$0.4 million, respectively, to reduce the carrying value of property and equipment to its estimated fair value.
 The property and equipment is associated with returned Senhance Systems under operating leases that are not expected to generate future cash flows sufficient to recover their net book value.
 The fair value was estimated based on the discounted cash flows expected to be produced by the property and equipment.
 The impairment was recorded in property and equipment impairment on the condensed consolidated statements of operations and comprehensive loss.
+No such impairment charges were recorded during the three and nine months ended September 30, 2021.